firstdraft/guides/continuous-integration.md

 ![](/assets/ci-load-in-new-tab.png)

-The very first time, you'll have to authorize firstdraft to manage your GitHub repositories (you may have to sign in to GitHub):
+The very first time, you'll have to authorize firstdraft to manage your GitHub repositories (you may have to sign in to GitHub).
+Don't forget to grant access to the organization that we just created (probably named `[YOUR USERNAME]-firstdraft-projects`).

 ![](/assets/ci-authorize-grades.png)